theologiae/summa/README.md

 # Acknowledgments
 In order of chronology:
 * 1920 - _The Summa Theologiæ of St. Thomas Aquinas_ Second and Revised Edition, literally translated by Fathers of the English Dominican Province
-* 1947 - Benziger Bros. edition
+* 1947 - Benziger Bros. print edition
 * 1992 - Sandra K. Perry, Perrysburg, Ohio.
 (CCEL for hosting)
 * 2006 - David McClamrock's adjustments for the epub.
 (Gutenberg hosted)